RasPelikan/IrrigationManagementESP/README.md

 ## Build

-A file `settings.h` contains all `#define` commands for base properties (e.g. WIFI, etc.).
-Add this file by copying this template and adapt the values according to your environment.
+This project is meant to be opened in ArduinoIDE.
+One needs to add libraries:

-Additionally, one needs to add `ESP Async WebServer` (Version 3.7.6) and `ESP Async TCP` (Version 2.0.0) libraries.
+1. `ESP Async WebServer` (Version 3.7.9)
+1. `ESP Async TCP` (Version 2.0.0)
+1. `ElegantOTA` (Version 3.1.7, turned to [async mode](https://docs.elegantota.pro/getting-started/async-mode))

-The webapp included has to be built like this:
+The webapp included has to be built like this manually:

 ```shell
 cd webapp